Lee Brookes: BTCC

 In 1996 he entered the prestigious British Touring Car Championship, in an ex-works Toyota Carina.
 He won the Total Cup For Privateers with the TOM'S Team Brookes, ran by his father Jon.
 Although running as an independent driver, Brookes did have limited works backing from Toyota.
 In 1997 he replaced the car with a Peugeot 406 that had been used by the Peugeot works team the previous year.
 The car suffered reliability problems that he hadn't had with the previous years car.
 He finished second in the independents cup, narrowly losing out to Robb Gravett.
 He teamed up with Gravett a year later, Brookes Motorsport entered one Honda Accord for Gravett.
 Brookes himself raced in just two rounds at Oulton Park.
 The two drivers also entered the Bathurst 1000 that year.
 Brookes drove the Honda Accord for a part season in 1999, finishing fourth in the independents cup.
+He appeared on the official entry list for the 2000 BTCC Season but did not race.